fleetdm/fleet/docs/Using Fleet/fleetctl-CLI.md

 [+] Set the address config key to "https://fleet.example.com" in the "default" context
 ```

-2. Login with your credentials
+2. Log in with your credentials

 ```sh
 > fleetctl login